karmaniverous/blog/_posts/2024-09-18-unifying-web-presence-with-github-pages.md

 This week I faced a different but related challenge.
 The solution turned out super satisfactory and super simple, so I thought I'd share.

+**TL/DR:** Use your documentation subdomain as your _primary_ GitHub Pages domain, and you can publish docs from all your repos under a single subdomain while avoiding content collisions with your main domain.
+{: .notice--info}

 ## The Problem

 For the sake of this discussion, remember my GitHub user name is `karmaniverous`.